01 of 06

 Fold the left sail down to the bottom, and then fold it back up.
 Leave about a centimeter overlap behind as shown.

 Tuck the overlap into the pocket of the boat by gently opening it.Continue to 6 of 6 below.

 06 of 06

-If your more advanced with origami, you could also unfold the whole thing and reverse squash fold the bottom 'stand', and it would have an internal pocket.
+If you're more advanced with origami, you could also unfold the whole thing and reverse squash fold the bottom stand so it would have an internal pocket.
 If you're interested in more origami boats, try the traditional one.